I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - The standard by which we measure whether we know God is whether we live like Jesus Christ.

-- Having the title of Christian but not behaving like Jesus is because of a mind full of worldly logic systems.
+- Having the title of Christian but not acting like Jesus is because of a mind full of worldly logic systems.

-- Regardless of age, we should not stop pursuing, but should strive upward.
+- Regardless of age, we should never stop pursuing; we must strive upward.

-- The pastor's focus is not on how much people contribute, but on forcing people to become more and more like Jesus Christ, pursuing the unity of the church.
+- The pastor's focus is not on how much people contribute but on forcing people to become more and more like Jesus Christ and pursuing the unity of the church.

 - Jesus Christ is our "benchmark."
-We should judge ourselves by Him, not by our own comfort or preferences.
+We should use Him as the standard to judge ourselves, not our comfort or preferences.

-- The more we know God's holiness, the more we can see our own "filth."
-This is not because we are becoming more filthy, but because we have a holier standard of comparison, enabling us to see shortcomings that we could not see before.
+- The more we know God's holiness, the more we can see our "filth."
+This is not because we are becoming more filthy, but because we have a holier comparison standard and can see previously unseen shortcomings.

 V. The Endless Nature of Theology and Life